Last Updated: March 26, 2026

 Appearance & Identification

 The Rusty Cichlid’s coloration is truly unique among mbuna.
 While most species in the group feature bold blues, yellows, and blacks, the Rusty displays a warm palette of rusty orange and lavender-purple that stands apart from the crowd.
 The rust-colored body is overlaid with a purple to violet sheen, particularly noticeable on the midsection of males.
-The fins are typically bright orange, adding to the warm, earthy appearance.
+The fins are bright orange, adding to the warm, earthy appearance.

 Male vs. Female